chrumck/I2C_CAN_Firmware/README.md

-# Firmware for Longan Labs [I2C CAN Bus Module](https://www.longan-labs.cc/1030017.html) - [Knurdash](https://github.com/chrumck/KnurDash) Fork
+# Firmware for I2C CAN BUS Controller - Part of the [Knurdash](https://github.com/chrumck/KnurDash) Project

 ## Description

-This firmware was forked from [SjoerdQ's fork of original firmware from Longan-Labs](https://github.com/SjoerdQ/I2C_CAN_Firmware) and heavily modified to serve frames from a dictionary instead of a FIFO type buffer.
+This firmware was initially forked from [SjoerdQ's fork of original firmware from Longan-Labs](https://github.com/SjoerdQ/I2C_CAN_Firmware) and heavily modified to serve frames from a dictionary instead of a FIFO type buffer.

+Additionally, this version modifies the code to use Arduino Pro Micro instead of Longan Labs [I2C CAN Bus Module](https://www.longan-labs.cc/1030017.html) .

 The dictionary is a custom implementation of a [hash table with linear probing](https://en.wikipedia.org/wiki/Linear_probing).

 The dictionary can hold up to `CAN_FRAMES_BUFFER_SIZE` frames with unique frame ids.
 If a new frame arrives with the id already stored in the dictionary, the old frame is replaced with the new one.
 If the dictionary is full and a frame arrives with an id not in the dictionary, the frame is dropped.

-Frames which are not retrieved through I2C for a while are periodically removed from the dictionary, giving a chance to frames ids which were not in the dictionary to take their place.
+If the dictionary if full, frames which are not retrieved through I2C for a while are periodically removed from the dictionary, giving a chance to frames ids which were not in the dictionary to take their place.

 The firmware has been developed as part of the [KnurDash](https://github.com/chrumck/KnurDash) project.